Categories

 • Origin: Eastern Asia, China, Japan, Europe

 These are favorites for many aquarium builders.
 In addition to being the classic, stereotypical fish kept by community tank-lovers everywhere, these fish are noted for their beauty.
-Goldfish have one tail and can come in a range of warm colors.
+Despite the name, goldfish can be found in a variety of colors and body types.

 For example, some goldfish are orange with white speckles in a dreamsicle-like pattern.
 Others are entirely orange, while still more are yellow or almost entirely white.
 Goldfish like to be in schools with more of their own kind, but this is not the only option.